If you follow me on Instagram, you probably know we got our puppy Oakley earlier this year. She’s adorable, and we love her.

 4. Toy bins can be cute, too

-I found a set of cute fabric baskets from Homegoods.
-You may recognize this one from my guest room, where it holds extra blankets.
+I found a set of cute fabric baskets from HomeGoods.
+You may recognize this one from our guest room, where it holds extra blankets.

 This cream-colored basket also came in the set.
 It goes with the shades of tan and red in our family room and is great for holding all of Oakley’s toys!